 - John H. Prescott Marine Mammal Rescue Assistance Grant Program.

 Stranding and Entanglement Response Networks

 The MMHSRP works with volunteer stranding and entanglement networks as well as local, tribal, state, and federal government agencies to coordinate and conduct emergency responses to stranded or entangled marine mammals.
 The Program provides network members with a Stranding Agreement from the NOAA Fisheries regional offices to ensure that all activities performed are safe for both responders and animals.
 The network members provide staff and local response capabilities, independently raising funds to cover the majority of their costs.
 The stranding and entanglement networks also perform a valuable biosurveillance role, as they are often the first to detect threats to marine mammal populations.
-To that end, stranding networks provide data to the MMHSRP by using the Level A Stranding Report form (PDF, 2 pages) and these data are stored in the National Stranding Database.
+To that end, stranding networks provide data to the MMHSRP through Level A Data Collection, which is stored in the National Stranding Database.

 Unusual Mortality Event Response

 While marine mammal strandings occur frequently, there are some cases where an unusually high number of live or dead animals may come ashore over a relatively short time span in the same geographic area.
 These Unusual Mortality Events can be a result of events such as a disease outbreak, environmental factors, or oil spills.
 The MMHSRP coordinates the Working Group on Marine Mammal Unusual Mortality Events, which leads the response and investigation into the causes of the UME.